makerdao/arbitrum-dai-bridge/README.md

 messages (`finalizeInboundTransfer`) that can be in progress.

 An owner calls `L2DaiGateway.close()` and `L1DaiGateway.close()` so no new async messages can be sent to the other part of the bridge.
-After all async messages are done processing (can take up to 1 week) bridge is effectively closed.
-Now, owner can consider revoking approval to access funds from escrow on L1 and token minting rights on L2.
+After all async messages are done processing (can take up to 1 week), the bridge is effectively closed.
+Now, the owner can consider revoking approval to access funds from escrow on L1 and token minting rights on L2.

 ## Emergency shutdown

 If ES is triggered, ESM contract can be used to `deny` access from the `PauseProxy` (governance).
-In such scenario the bridge continues to work as usual and it's impossible to be closed.
+In such scenario the bridge continues to work as usual and it's impossible to close it.

 ## Known Risks

 ### Wrong parameters for xchain messages

 Arbitrum's xchain messages require
-[couple of arguments](https://developer.offchainlabs.com/docs/l1_l2_messages#parameters).
+[a couple of arguments](https://developer.offchainlabs.com/docs/l1_l2_messages#parameters).
 We expose these in our public interfaces so it's up to the users to select appropriate values.
-Wrong values will cause a need to manually retry L1 -> L2 messages or in the worst case can cause that a message will be lost.
+Wrong values will cause a need to manually retry L1 -> L2 messages or in the worst case can cause a message to be lost.
 This is especially difficult when interacting with `L1GovernanceRelay` via MakerDAO governance spells with a long delay (2 days).

 ### Arbitrum bug